jenniwritescode/readme_generator/README.md

 *Prerequisites*: node.js version 8.x should be installed on your system, please follow [these instructions](https://nodejs.org/en/download/) to install if needed.

-To run this program, run the following commands in the terminal:
+To run this program, download the source code (using `git clone` or by downloading the .zip file).
+Unzip file if needed.
+Open a Terminal window, navigate to the directory for readme_generator, and run the following commands in the terminal:

     npm i